We hope the answers below will help ease your transition to Baltimore and keep you on track for your arrival at Graduate Orientation.

 To receive your ID Card promptly at Graduate Orientation:

-Submit a digital photo by Friday, August 2nd to email@example.com Using a digital camera, take a color photo of yourself against a solid background.
-Send the photo as a jpeg attachment, along with your name and the name of your program.
-Students who submit a digital image by the deadline, August 2nd, will be entered in a drawing to win a $50 gift certiﬁcate to the MICA College Store.
+Submit a digital photo by Tuesday, August 4th to firstname.lastname@example.org.
+Using a digital camera, take a color photo of yourself against a solid background.
+Send the photo as a jpeg attachment, along with your name, your student classification (graduate student), where you will be living (MICA PLACE, Mt.
+Royal Apartments, Off-Campus) and your date of birth.

 Visit mica.managemyid.com to sign up and add funds to your MICARD.
 It is a great tool to help you with fast and easy reviews of ﬂex and meal balances remaining, adding funds, and even with the reporting and deactivation of lost cards.